turbot/steampipe-plugin-snowflake/docs/tables/snowflake_session_policy.md

   snowflake_session_policy;
 ```

-### List policies with idle timeout more that an hour
+### List policies with idle timeout more than an hour

 ```sql
 select